appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/roles.md

 ##### Workspace

 If you give edit permission to the workspace, it gives access to modify all the datasources in the respective workspace.
-This also automatically enables permission to edit, view, all the datasources in the workspace.

 ##### Datasource

-If you want the user to have edit access only to a specific datasource in a workspace, open the respective workspace dropdown and check the edit permission adjacent to the respective datasource. **Edit** for just a datasource allows you to modify the name, configurations of that datasource.
+If you want the user to have edit access only to a specific datasource in a workspace, open the respective workspace tree and check the edit permission adjacent to the respective datasource. **Edit** for just a datasource allows you to modify the name, configurations of that datasource.

 #### View